 You’ve finally found your dream home and you’re ready to buy!
 Whether this is your first home purchase or your fifth, making an offer on a house can be nerve-wracking, especially when you’re not the only buyer who’s interested.
 In a hot real estate market, you'll likely be competing with multiple offers, which begs the question, how can you make your offer stand out?

 Contrary to popular belief, when it comes to making an offer on a house, it’s not always just about price.
 Although price is an important factor, there are several other items that sellers usually take into consideration - which may end up winning you the deal.

-To help you put your best foot forward, we’ve asked our Jovio Real Estate Specialists to weigh in on what it takes to make a winning offer.
+To help you put your best foot forward, we’ve asked our Jovio agents to weigh in on what it takes to make a winning offer.
 From understanding a seller’s intentions to choosing a partner who can help you close the deal, here are eight tips to help you sweeten your offer and get you your dream home.

 When you know you’ve found “the one,” it’s time to jump into action.
 Although buying a home is a big decision that should be weighed carefully, if you know this is the home for you, don’t hesitate.
 In a competitive market, it’s likely other buyers are just as interested as you are.
 Submitting the first bid can help you stand out in the seller’s mind and will often set the tone for other offers.

 If it’s a home you don’t want to miss out on, make a strong offer from the start.
 Don’t underbid with the expectation that there’s room for negotiation.
 In a desirable market, you should come in as close to asking price as possible or even slightly above.
 If you come in under, you may risk being flat out rejected, especially if there are already better offers on the table.